Shatlyk1011/food-delivery-app/TO-DO.md

 - if availabelAmount === 0, disable dish
 - profile interval order fetch (tailwind ping)
 - redirect to main page, if last item were deleted in bucket page
+- restaurant by id. if no restaurant, show no rest ui
 ## backlog

 - phone validation